-In reproductive-aged women, an increase in TSH (as seen in hypothyroidism) due to sleep deprivation can cause several reproductive issues including: the ovaries not to release an oocyte during ovulation (anovulation), recurrent miscarriage, the absence of menstruation, and irregular menstrual cycles (R, R2).
+In reproductive-aged women, an increase in TSH (as seen in hypothyroidism) due to sleep deprivation is hypothesized to cause several reproductive issues including problems with ovulation (anovulation), recurrent miscarriage, the absence of menstruation, and irregular menstrual cycles [90, 91].

-High luteinizing hormone (LH, typically elevated in polycystic ovarian syndrome) can cause infertility.
-Healthy sleep keeps LH within normal, although fluctuating, levels (R).
-Sleep deprivation significantly increases the fluctuation of LH, with overall higher than healthy levels (R).
+High luteinizing hormone (LH, typically elevated in polycystic ovarian syndrome) may also underlie infertility in some women.
+Researchers suggest that healthy sleep keeps LH within normal, although fluctuating, levels .
+Limited evidence states that sleep deprivation might increase the fluctuation of LH, with overall higher than healthy levels .

-In healthy young adults, medically induced slow-wave sleep resulted in an increase in growth hormone release (R).
+The impact of sleep on growth hormone in adults remains largely unexplored.
+In healthy young adults, experimentally induced slow-wave sleep resulted in an increase in growth hormone release .

-Average growth hormone levels were higher during slow wave sleep compared to other sleep stages (R).
+In another study, average growth hormone levels were higher during slow wave sleep compared to other sleep stages .

-Growth hormone levels also increase during naps, but increased more during afternoon naps than during morning naps (R).
+Scientists found that growth hormone levels also seem to increase during naps but more so during afternoon naps than during morning naps .

-Sleep deprivation appears to worsen symptoms for all digestive disorders (R).
+Sleep deprivation appears to worsen the symptoms of all digestive disorders .

 In animals, partial sleep deprivation has been shown to compromise stomach lining integrity by :

 - increasing stomach acidity